SatelliteShorelines/CoastSeg/docs/how-to-install-pixi.md

 ## FAQs

+### Why can't I use pip install or conda install inside my pixi environment?
+Pixi is supposed to managed your dependencies and if you run `pip install` or `conda install` those packages get written to a different location on your computer than where your pixi environments get saved.
+This means when you run `pixi shell` it won't be able to find any of the dependencies you installed with `pip install` or `conda install`.

 ### What is `pixi.lock`?

 The `pixi.lock` file explicitly lists exact versions of Conda and PyPI packages required for each environment defined in `pyproject.toml`.
 You can open this file to view detailed package version information and sources (PyPI or Conda Forge).